Amirh24/SVG-Image-Utils/README.md

 SVG Appender is a lightweight Python SVG parser that focuses on correctly layering SVG images

-When appending SVGs, a contradiction soon follows at the form of same name selectors in the style tag and class paths.
+When appending SVGs, the name selectors in the style tag and class paths are the same in both the base template and the appended SVG images.
+As a result, an abnormal looking SVG image will be created.

-SVG Appender modifies attributes that contradict each other between all the appended SVGs and as a result generates a new layered SVG image.
+SVG Appender modifies attributes that contradict each other between all the appended SVGs and thus outputs a new, intuitive looking layered SVG image.

 ## Usage